 Integrated Pest & Disease Management

-- Plastic Sheeting Over Benches – We cover our benches with sheets of plastic allowing us to keep them clean of pathogens and the plants more healthy.
+- Plastic Sheeting Over Wood Benches – We cover all of our wood benches with sheets of plastic allowing us to keep them clean of pathogens and the plants more healthy.
 By doing this, we do not need to treat our wood benches with toxic chemicals and we reduce plant contamination by pathogens, thus reducing our need for fungicides.

 - Side Walk Cleaning – We regularly clean our concrete walkways using a pressure sprayer to decrease algae, ensuring a safer workplace as well as reducing habitat for vectors spreading plant pathogens.